 - 1 cup buckwheat flour

 - 1 teaspoon baking powder

 - 1 teaspoon baking soda

 - 1 teaspoon salt

 - Combine the soymilk, pumpkin, brown sugar, oil, ground flaxseed, lemon juice, and vanilla extract in a medium bowl and mix thoroughly.
-Allow to sit for 10 minutes so the flaxseed has a chance to absorb the moisture and thicken.
-(This helps with binding.)
+Allow to sit for 5 minutes.

 - While the liquid mixture is sitting, combine the buckwheat flour, tapioca flour, rice flour, baking powder, baking soda, cinnamon, salt, ginger, nutmeg, and clove in a large bowl and stir with a whisk.

 - Pour the liquid mixture into the flour mixture and stir until well blended, and until any large clumps of rice flour are gone.